New Caledonia in the 21st century

 - Be a local student (international students may apply to participate in the tour but are not eligible for the New Colombo grant)

-Please see below for subject description, timeline and application guidelines.
+Please see below for subject description and timeline.

 Please note: This subject is a 2nd /3rd year elective that focuses on the political and cultural challenges faced by New Caledonia in light of the referendum for independence from France.
 The course is entirely taught in French and requires students to have an interest in History, Political sciences, Geography, Literature, the Arts, the various people of New Caledonia and the French language.